AP sources: Blitzer to get minority share of Guardians - WHIZ News

+CLEVELAND (AP) — Their name changed, and now the Cleveland Guardians appear on the way to a switch in ownership.

-CLEVELAND (AP) — Major League Baseball has approved the sale of a minority stake in the Cleveland Guardians to David Blitzer, who also has ownership shares in the NBA’s Philadelphia 76ers and the NHL’s New Jersey Devils, two people familiar with the deal told The Associated Press on Thursday.
+Major League Baseball approved the sale of a minority stake in the team to David Blitzer, whose sports holdings include ownership shares in the NBA’s Philadelphia 76ers and the NHL’s New Jersey Devils, two people familiar with the deal told The Associated Press on Thursday.

 “We did approve a sale of a minority interest in the Guardians, pending the closing,” Manfred said.
 “Really excited about the change there.”